 Short communication is organized similarly to that of an original study.
-The total length of the article (excluding title page, abstract, references and figure legends) should not exceed 2500 words, with a 150-word abstract and a maximum of two figures/tables and 10 references.
+The total length of the article (excluding the title page, abstract, references, and figure legends) should not exceed 2500 words, with a 150-word abstract and a maximum of two figures/tables and 10 references.

 All figures should be saved as separate electronic files, and should not be embedded in the manuscript.
 Figure legends must be given at the end of the manuscript.
 Sufficient information should be included to allow the figure to be understood without reference to the text.
 When applicable, stains used for histologic sections should be indicated in the legend.
 Authors wishing to use any previously published figures must submit written permission from the copyright holder.

-Authors are expected to respond to reviewer comments and make appropriate revisions within 30 days.
+The authors are expected to respond to reviewer comments and make appropriate revisions within 14 days.
 Revised manuscripts may be re-reviewed.
 Manuscripts that pass review are accepted for publication provided that authors respond meaningfully to questions and concerns raised by a scientific editor.

 Sequence of publication